A little about us...

 Dave is the resident DIYer, an ex-mechanic, he's always got his hand in something.
 He runs the big machinery for the business, and also does the running around for me!
 He runs on coffee and ham sandwiches, and likes big trucks!

 Mog was a rescue kitty, who we lost in October 2020, at the grand old age of 18.5.
 He was with me through 4 house moves, two children, countless dogs and fosters, and was the resident cat-test cat at the kennels for four years.
 He seemed invincible, but sadly became sick and was gone within a few days.

 Vernon was the original inspiration behind our branding.
 He was a long stay dog in my kennel block, waiting over 2 years for a forever family, so I took him home during the Easter break, and never took him back!
 Devestatingly, we lost him to cancer in Feb 2013.

 Pandy was adopted in 2009, after being tied to the kennel gates with his two siblings.
 I named the trio Andy, Pandy and Pudding, but very quickly it became apparent that Pandy had epilepsy, and had to be separated from the others.
 He came home with me, and became best friends with Vernon.
 His hobbies include licking the floor, walking in circles, and barking at/running away from nothing!
 He's a special lad!

 Echo was originally rescued from police kennels after her previous owner was incarcerated.
-She's your typical husky, likes to ignore me whenever she can, and always seems to get her own way.
-She loves walks, tummy tickles, and chasing small furry things!
-Although she's 14 now, so she's slowed down a lot, and can be found chilling in the garden most of the time.
+She was your typical husky, liked to ignore me whenever she could, and always seemed to get her own way.
+We lost her in October 2019.

 Colin is the baby of the muttley crew, although he's not a baby any more!
 He's also a typical husky boy, a big bouncy softy, although he does a good job guarding against delilvery men, noisy kids, and hedgehogs!